lawrence-ivan-reyes/herd-immunity-simulation/ReadMe.md

 `logger.txt`: Logs the simulation's metadata and interaction summaries for each time step.

 4. **Data Visualization**

 After running the simulation, it will generate a plot showing the progression of infections, deaths, and vaccinations over time (requires `matplotlib`).
-- If you dnot have `matplotlib` installed, run `pip install matplotlib` in your terminal before proceeding to run `simulation.py`.
+- If you do not have `matplotlib` installed, run `pip install matplotlib` in your terminal before proceeding to run `simulation.py`.

 ---